18th April 2016

 I harp on about metadata so much that it will no doubt be included within my epitaph in some which way or form.
 At least all the spelling/grammar/capitalisation of the text on my gravestone will be right though eh?
 And not: “Here Lies [UNKNOWN ARTIST]”.

 Further reading: “Seven Steps To Metadata Utopia”

-For your music to be synced on *anything* at all two copyrights need to be cleared; the master copyright and the publishing copyright.
+For your music to be synced on *anything* at all two copyrights needs to be cleared; the master copyright and the publishing copyright.
 Be sure you know who controls both of these copyrights and that they know how to get hold of one another in case they need to discuss clearing the track in question for a sync opportunity.

 Stereotypically the master copyright is controlled by whoever paid for the recording.
-So traditionally this would be the record label, but in the modern music industry this is now quite often the artist.
+So traditionally this would be the record label, but in the modern music industry, this is now quite often the artist.